 Are the families truly supporting students, endorsing efforts of the school, encouraging more difficult but more rewarding courses, feeding children adequately at home, helping with homework (even if just providing time and space), and instilling an ethic-building character?
 Even poor families and immigrant families have seen these as top priorities.
 What can the school do to encourage improved family participation and pride in our schooling?
 Not costly, yet a rewarding endeavor.

 Are we listening to the teachers?
 If scheduling precludes taking preferred and important classes, we are not listening.
-We should market and facilitate taking of the most beneficial courses.
-Do the teachers feel that they have adequate input?
-What are their priorities?

 Are our students truly motivated?
 Is the class mix conducive to the best learning objectives?
 Is the brighter student being challenged or is teaching "dumbed down" due to needs of other students?
 Is the government unwittingly restricting efforts in education by demanding more for those with special needs?
 If so, how not to sacrifice our brightest?
 Is the lower enrollment in foreign language and math due to the course difficulty, a failure to recognize their vital role, a lack of marketing, or a problem in scheduling?
 How can we correct this?
 Are we using our local resources?
 Chinese can be introduced by "borrowing" from local restaurant workers; Spanish can be marketed by local speakers in fields from agriculture to the arts; French can be enhanced by cultural connections and political analogies.
 Are we taking advantage of freebees that can excite students to follow promising paths?
 What do the students think of the situation and how might they solve these problems?
 With a limited budget, such as they will face in life, and with a pressing need to distinguish the important from the peripheral, what would they suggest?
 How might they, themselves, contribute?
 Here is opportunity.